 2. Tell your closest ones first

 To be able to enjoy the engagement, you shouldn’t let everyone in on it right away.
-But of course, there are some people in your life who you just can’t keep it a secret from.
+But of course, there are some people in your life who you just can’t keep a secret from.
 Therefore, I recommend telling your closest ones first, before doing any “public announcement”.

 Personally, I wanted to keep the evening of the engagement totally encapsulated with my fiancé without being on my phone.
 But as we were so excited to share the news, we both messaged our parents a cryptic message including a photo of a ring.

 I got engaged on a Saturday and told only my parents that night, without going into any details.
-Then on the Sunday, I skyped with my parents in addition to telling my sisters and closest friends.
-The week after, once we had already chatted with our closest.
+Then on Sunday, I skyped with my parents in addition to telling my sisters and closest friends.
+We didn’t “break the news” on Facebook until the following week after we had already chatted with our closest.

 3. Note down your engagement memories

 When something grand happens, it might become a bit of a blur.
 My engagement night (is that a thing?) included a lot of (happy) tears and a lot of laughter, but also so many small little details that really meant a lot.

 I didn’t want to lose nor forget any of the tiny details that occupied my head and made butterflies appear in my stomach.
 Therefore, I made sure to note down some quick bullet points.
 How you want to do it is up to you, but I would truly recommend writing down some notes.

-4. Prepare for questions
+4. Prepare to answer questions

-Not only do they want every tiny detail from what happened before you gave your partner your “Yes”, but also what your next plans are now.
+Not only do they want to know every tiny detail of what happened before you gave your partner your “Yes”, but also what your next plans are now.
 You don’t have to have all (or even any) of the answers, but be prepared to get the same questions over and over.

 Partly it is about their excitement of wanting to know more, but it is also about getting a picture of when, what and where.
 And in the end, it is a really fun thing to discuss.
 It can be a good thing to start bouncing off ideas and sharing your thoughts!

 5. Don’t rush the wedding

-To some, an engagement might just feel like a stepping stone towards the “real thing” – the wedding.
+To some, an engagement might just feel like a stepping stone towards the “real thing” – the wedding and marriage.
 But I think it is important to remember that the engagement in itself is a unique milestone in your relationship.